Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have combined for 56 points just two times this year.
+- Miami (OH) and its opponents have scored at least 56 points -- this matchup's over/under -- only twice this season.

-- Central Michigan's games have gone over 56 points in three of four chances this season.
+- In 75% of Central Michigan's games this season (3/4), the teams combined to score more than Saturday's total of 56.

-- The combined points per game average of the two teams, 53.3, is 2.7 points fewer than Saturday's over/under.
+- The two teams combine to average 53.3 points per game, 2.7 less than the over/under in this contest.

-- These two squads combine to allow 55 points per game, 1.0 fewer than this contest's over/under.
+- The 55 combined points per game that these two squads have allowed this season are 1.0 fewer than the 56 total in this contest.

 - The RedHawks and their opponents score an average of 52.6 points per game, 3.4 fewer than Saturday's total.